 Arrivals by sea

-The main nationality of people disembarked remained Tunisian, who were 15,671 in total.
-The number of Tunisian nationals registered as asylum seekers was 7,102.
+The main nationality of people disembarked was Egyptian (20,542 in total), which represented a change compared to 2021, when most of the people disembarked were Tunisian.
+The number of Egyptian nationals registered as asylum seekers in 2022 was 7,102.

-In 2021, the highest number of monthly sea arrivals was recorded in August when 10,286 persons reached the Italian coasts.
+The highest number of monthly sea arrivals was recorded in August when 16,816 persons reached the Italian coasts.

 The “closure of ports”